 You may reserve a pass online with your Adult Library Card from home or you may call the library at 860-665-8700 to reserve a pass.
 If it is a Print-on-Demand pass, just print and go.
-A library staff member will also be happy to reserve a pass for you.
 You may reserve passes up to 90 days in advance.
 To reserve a pass online, please visit

 Convenient ways to register: Fax-in: Complete and sign the registration form.
 Do not include credit card information.
 PLEASE call to confirm that your fax came through and provide credit card information (if applicable) at 860-665-8666.
 Fax to 860-665-8739.